aligent/serverless-aws-nodejs-service-template/README.md

 You will then need to reload your bashrc file, either by running `. ~/.bashrc` or starting a new terminal session.

-Start with the template: `serverless create --template-url https://github.com/aligent/serverless-aws-nodejs-service-template --path my-service`
+Start with the template: `serverless create --template-url https://github.com/aligent/serverless-aws-nodejs-service-template --path my-project`

 Then install dependencies:

-`cd my-service`
+`cd my-project`

 `node-run npm install`.

 ### Local NPM
 Install serverless globally see: https://www.serverless.com/framework/docs/getting-started/

-Start with the template: `serverless create --template-url https://github.com/aligent/serverless-aws-nodejs-service-template --path my-service`
+Start with the template: `serverless create --template-url https://github.com/aligent/serverless-aws-nodejs-service-template --path my-project`

 Then install dependencies:

-`cd my-service`
+`cd my-project`

 `node-run npm install`.